 The European Union Trademarks and Community Designs, which are still in the phase of pending applications until the exit day, will not automatically be granted the rights to the national applications in the UK.
-In order to obtain protection in the UK, the applicants will have to file the relevant requests within 9 months of the exit date.
+In order to obtain protection in the UK, the applicants will have to file the relevant requests within 9 months of the end of the transition period.

 The filing of the relevant request will allow to maintain the European Union priority date of trademark and design applications, however further proceedings concerning their registration will be governed by the national procedure before the United Kingdom Intellectual Property Office, and registration will be subject to payment of additional fees and appointment of the local representative.

 The renewals of the registered European Union Trademarks and Community Designs, the protection of which will be recognized in the territory of the UK, will be governed by the United Kingdom Intellectual Property Office.

 This means in practice that the owner of a right of protection, which was previously valid in the European Union, will have to go through additional renewal procedure in the UK and make the relevant payments to the account of the United Kingdom Intellectual property Office.